 Security Driving and Executive Protection describe a profession, a job description that defines a skill set needed to save lives.
 It is our opinion that social media have twisted them into marketing terms with no regard for the skill sets that define the profession.
 In the present training environment, unsuspecting individuals are trained in skills that have no market value.
 Social media is filled with complaints – ranging from certification, standards, to pay scales and unethical behavior.

 For some in the industry, especially those just entering the business, there is a misconception of the definition of security driving – in particular, the job description of a security driver.
 Security driving is more than driving a vehicle.
-It requires the skill and knowledge to move a principal from point A to point B in a safe and secure manner and a variety of environments.
+It requires the skill and knowledge to move a principal from point A to point B in a safe and secure manner and in a variety of environments.
 In fact, security driving is more accurately called secure transportation, which encompasses in-depth knowledge and a measured level of skill to conduct route surveys, recognize and develop safe havens, create alternate-route plans, and develop emergency evacuation plans.
 Advanced first-aid skills are also essential.

-Recently, bodyguard and CP/EP training doctrine suggests that security driving is a secondary skill, many times described as an “add-on” or training you may want to consider after you have been to a CP/EP training program.
+Recently, bodyguard and CP/EP training doctrine suggest that security driving is a secondary skill, many times described as an “add-on” or training you may want to consider after you have been to a CP/EP training program.
 The fact is, it’s not the training community that determines the skills necessary for employment.
 It’s the job market.
-The most important members of the protection industry – the decision makers who have supplied protection-based jobs for decades – have recognized that those who supply secure transportation are value-added members of the security team.
+The most important members of the protection industry – the decision-makers who have supplied protection-based jobs for decades – have recognized that those who supply secure transportation are value-added members of the security team.
 Why does this market seek out those with secure transportation skills?
 The simple answer is that most events that have continued to be problematic are vehicle-related.

 The logic is inarguable.
 History and common sense dictate that security practitioners address incidents that have the highest probability of occurrence.
 For decades, every credible study indicates that the overwhelming majority of security incidents involving corporate executives and high-profile individuals, including government officials and the military, have occurred while the targeted individual was in or around their vehicle.